 I’m a huge fan of Citizen M Hotels, and love everything they stand for.
 The rooms are unbelievably well-thought out and practical, which is a total dream for an organisation geek like me!

 If you’re heading to Rotterdam in The Netherlands soon, I do hope this post on the city’s districts is helpful.
 I’ve also written a detailed foodie guide to Rotterdam here too.
-I really found Rotterdam to be a wonderful and surprising destination, with a lot to offer – I couldn’t recommend a long weekend here enough.
+I really found Rotterdam to be a wonderful and surprising destination, with a lot to offer.
+I couldn’t recommend a long weekend here enough.
 It is so different to Amsterdam, with a completely different atmosphere, and far less tourists!
 Make sure to also check out my foodie guide to Rotterdam here too.